 Originally from St. Louis, Cassie has expressed her passion for the arts through both theater and dance.
 Formerly a ballet student, she discovered her obsession with Lindy Hop after she was asked to attend a Swing Night in St. Louis with friends.
 Since moving to Columbia, Cassie has become an active member of Jabberwocky Studios and Mizzou Swing Society.
 She continues to attended workshops across the Midwest to be trained by professional instructors from around the country in solo and partnered swing dance styles such as Lindy Hop, Charleston, and Collegiate Shag.
 High school English teacher by day, Cassie employs her teaching expertise when teaching beginner dance lessons.
 She is eager to embark on this new Jabberwocky journey.

-Marjorie McDonald is a Columbia native and mother of two who began dancing at the age of 5.
-She is a long time student and current staff member at Dancearts of Columbia and she is the Administrative Assistant to Columbia’s Majorette Dance Team - The Pink Elites.
-Her specialties include Ballet, Jazz, Tap, Lyrical and Musical Theater and has performed in local theater productions such as 42nd Street and Brigadoon, and she was a part of the National Award winning Rock Bridge High School Pom Squad from 2001 – 2004.
+Marjorie McDonald is a Columbia native and mother of two.
+She began dancing at the age of 5 and has continued to be a part of the dance community for 30 + years.
+Her specialties include Ballet, Jazz, Tap, Lyrical and Musical Theater.
+Marjorie performed in local musical theater productions and was a member on a nationally titled poms dance team in high school.
 Because of dance, Marjorie has built a strong network of friends and family, a great appreciation for self – discipline and understands the need for a positive environment to grown and learn in.
 She strives through teaching and connecting with students that dance will provide them with skills and values that can be utilized in all aspects of life as well.

 Joe has been B-Boying for about 14 years and has taught at several studios around Columbia.
 His students have ranged from five year olds to adults.
 Breakdance is a hobby and a passion of his that he plans to continue as long as he is capable of dancing.
 Joe has been drawing since second grade and considers it his first love.
 He began painting murals after graduating from Rock Bridge High School and his work is displayed in homes and business around Columbia including Mill Creek School.
 He is currently illustrating a 200 page graphic novel and planning for a mural at Jabberwocky.
 Joe loves to share his passion and talent with his students and is a master at establishing a positive excitement in his classes.